Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 It should generate a tarball such as ``us_web-x.y.z.tar.gz``

-The ``export-release`` allows in the same movement to lightly update a pre-existing release and also to transfer it to any target server, designated by setting the ``WEB_SRV`` to the FQDN of this server.
+The ``export-release`` make target allows in the same movement to lightly update a pre-existing release and also to transfer it to any target server, designated by setting the ``WEB_SRV`` (make or environment) variable to the FQDN of this server.

 So we recommend running::